 Practical Steps

-Decluttering isn’t just for your wardrobe!
+Decluttering isn’t only for your wardrobe!

 Practical Steps

 Set aside time once a week to clear out your fridge, freezer, and pantry.
-Do it before your meal prepping and grocery shopping to guide your cooking and grocery decisions for the upcoming week.

 Few things are more critical to maintaining a healthy diet than your grocery shopping.
 The food you buy will dictate what you cook and eat every day.